-Holding capacity fixed, welfare with a single CO2 market is expected to be higher than welfare with separate CO2 markets.
-A single CO2 market equates marginal CO2 abatement costs across markets, leading to lower overall compliance costs.
-Nevertheless, an integrated product (electricity) market can mitigate inefficiencies associated with separate CO2 markets as long as output from high CO2 price markets can be reallocated to low CO2 price markets, all else equal.
+Holding capacity fixed, welfare with a single $CO_2$ market is expected to be higher than welfare with separate $CO_2$ markets.
+A single $CO_2$ market equates marginal $CO_2$ abatement costs across markets, leading to lower overall compliance costs.
+Nevertheless, an integrated product (electricity) market can mitigate inefficiencies associated with separate $CO_2$ markets as long as output from high $CO_2$ price markets can be reallocated to low $CO_2$ price markets, all else equal.

-In more detail, we solve for the equilibrium of the electricity and CO2 market(s), allowing the BAT capacity to vary exogenously between 0 and 60,000 MW in 2030, noting that the qualitative nature of our findings is similar for all years between 2022 and 2030.
-Figure 12 (panel (a)) shows the cost of producing electricity with single and separate CO2 markets as a function of these exogenous levels BAT capacity.
-As the figure illustrates, there is practically no difference in the cost of producing electricity between single and separate CO2 markets for high and low levels of BAT capacity.
+We solve for the equilibrium of the electricity and $CO_2 \text{ market}(s)$ , allowing the BAT capacity to vary exogenously between 0 and 60,000 MW in 2030, noting that the qualitative nature of our findings is similar for all years between 2022 and 2030.
+Figure 12 (panel (a)) shows the cost of producing electricity with single and separate $CO_2$ markets as a function of these exogenous levels BAT capacity.
+As the figure illustrates, there is practically no difference in the cost of producing electricity between single and separate $CO_2$ markets for high and low levels of BAT capacity.

 We see a wedge in costs only for intermediate levels of BAT capacity.
-In the case of high BAT capacity levels-in excess of 50,000 MW-the equality in cost across single and separate CO2 markets is explained by the fact that the state-specific CO2 targets no longer bind due to abundant capacity exempt from the targets.
-The slackness of the constraints associated with the CO2 targets implies zero CO2 prices even in the case of separate markets.
+In the case of high BAT capacity levels-in excess of 50,000 MW-the equality in cost across single and separate $CO_2$ markets is explained by the fact that the state-specific $CO_2$ targets no longer bind due to abundant capacity exempt from the targets.
+The slackness of the constraints associated with the $CO_2$ targets implies zero $CO_2$ prices even in the case of separate markets.
 With low BAT capacity levels-generally, below 10,000 MW-there is little electricity generation associated with capacity exempt from the targets.
-As a result, CO2 prices that hit the ceiling of \$100 even with a single CO2 market are needed to meet the targets.
+As a result, $CO_2$ prices that hit the ceiling of \$100 even with a single $CO_2$ market are needed to meet the targets.
 The largest difference in cost is \$2.5 billion at BAT capacity of 32,000 MW.
-This difference is about 50% of CPP compliance cost, which is computed by taking the difference in electricity generation and investment cost with and without the CPP, assuming a single CO2 market.
-Additionally, total welfare excluding cost of investment with single and separate CO2 markets.
+This difference is about 50% of CPP compliance cost, which is computed by taking the difference in electricity generation and investment cost with and without the CPP, assuming a single $CO_2$ market.

+We also compute total welfare excluding cost of investment with single and separate $CO_2$ markets.
 Depending on the exogenous level of BAT capacity, we see values between \$122 and \$141 billion with the largest divergence of \$0.5 billion occurring at a BAT capacity of 43,000 MW (Figure 12, panel (b)).